 The Problem is not with the ALCOHOL, but the WATER.

-Another rule of science is that life can’t survive without water.
-Those who use 95% alcohol also have water acting as a solvent.
-This results in a great deal of water and water-soluble matter being in the final product.
-It is difficult to remove water from the final product, and even more difficult to remove water-soluble matter.
-Genesis Pharms Whole Plant Concentrate does contain miniscule amounts of water, however, there is not enough present to support microbial or fungal life.
-Those that leave water in their product run the risk of having living organisms in their product.
-Believe me, the last things you want to ingest are living, organic organisms!
+We also know that water is a breeding ground for living organisms.
+Those who use 95% alcohol have water acting as a solvent.
+The result is a large amount of water and water-soluble matter in the final product.
+It’s difficult to remove water from the final product and even more challenging to remove water-soluble matter.
+Genesis Pharms Whole Plant Concentrate does contain minuscule amounts of water; however, there is not enough present to support microbial or fungal life.
+By leaving water in your product, you run the risk of having living organisms in your oil – and the last things you want to ingest are living organisms!

-These photos illustrate the disbursement of ethanol and anhydrous oil in water.
-Both oils were placed in an incubator for two days.
-The RSO made with ethanol has only a small amount of oil that sank to the bottom of the jar and a high amount of water-soluble material floating on top.
-The Genesis Pharms oil has sunk to the bottom of the jar, leaving no water-soluble material floating on top.
-This illustrates why Rick Simpson says to use only anhydrous (without water) alcohol when making RSO.
+These photos illustrate the disbursement of ethanol and anhydrous (without water) oil in water.
+We put both oils in 98 degree water to emulate the body.
+The RSO made with ethanol has only a small amount of oil that sank to the bottom and a high amount of water-soluble material floating on top.
+The Genesis Pharms oil settled at the bottom, leaving no water-soluble material floating on top.
+That’s why Rick Simpson says to use only anhydrous alcohol when making RSO.

 Hydrous vs. Anhydrous

-Front Side – On the far left is RSO made with ethanol.
-To the right of this on the same sheet is Genesis Pharms RSO made with anhydrous alcohol.
+Front Side – On the left is RSO made with ethanol.
+On the right is Genesis Pharms RSO made with anhydrous alcohol.
 Both were warmed to body temperature and applied to a sheet of paper.

-So, for those of you making RSO at home, I strongly recommend using an anhydrous alcohol.
-Although you will get a lower yield, you will be making a better-quality product, and that is what matters.
-If you are experienced using ethanol, try using an anhydrous solvent.
-You will see a difference in quality of oil that you produce.
+In conclusion, if you’re making RSO at home, we strongly recommend using anhydrous alcohol.
+Although you will get a lower yield, you will be making a better-quality product, and that’s what matters.
+If you have experience using ethanol, try using an anhydrous solvent.
+You’ll see a difference in the quality of oil you produce.

-For those in the industry, please put public safety in front of your profit and stop spreading rhetoric.
-Science doesn’t care what you believe, it is still science.
-There really is a best choice for those of us trying to help others.
+If you’re in the industry, please put public safety in front of your profit and stop spreading disinformation.
+Science doesn’t care about your bottom line; it pinpoints the facts.
+At Genesis Pharms, our mission is to use the power of cannabis to help anyone in need.
+There is a best choice for those of us trying to help others.